openbmc/phosphor-power/phosphor-regulators/docs/design.md

   * Contains zero or more Rail objects.
 * Rail
   * Represents a voltage rail produced by a voltage regulator, such as 1.1V.
+* Services
+  * Abstract base class that provides access to a collection of system services like error logging, journal, vpd, and hardware presence.
+  * The BMCServices child class provides the real implementation.
+  * The MockServices child class provides a mock implementation that can be used in gtest test cases.

 ## Regulator Configuration